-53. Designation of Newspapers
+56. Designation of Newspaper

-\\\\\\moved that at the discretion of the Board of Education and the Superintendent, that the Levittown Tribune, the Wantagh Herald Citizen and the Seaford Herald Citizen be designated as the newspapers for the district for the 2017-18 school year.
+moved that at the discretion of the Board of Education and the Superintendent, that the Levittown Tribune and the Long Island Herald be designated as the newspapers for the district for the 2018-19 school year.

-54. Dance Program Tuition
+57. Dance Program Tuition

-Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the following increase to the Dance Program tuition commencing July 1, 2017:
+Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the following increase of \$5.00 to the Dance Program tuition commencing July 1, 2018:

-Dance classes: \$170 per class/per year
+Dance classes: \$175 per class/per year

-Gymnastics classes \$190 per class/per year."
+Gymnastics classes \$195 per class/per year."

-55. Driver Education Tuition Inclusive Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve no increase to the Driver Education tuition of \$475 for the 2017-18 school year."
+58. Driver Education Tuition

+Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the Driver Education tuition of \$480 for the 2018-19 school year representing an increase of \$5.00 from the prior year."